Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software

 - A magnet pulling a piece of iron.

-- Air in a balloon, football or tire, pushing outwards on the walls.
+- Air in a balloon, football or tire, pushing outwards on it's walls.

 - The force of gravity keeping things on the ground.

 - Air or water resisting the movement of a car, aircraft or ship.
 This is called drag.

-An active force results in a reactive force, so for instance when you pull on a spring, the tension in the spring is the reactive force pulling back.
+An active force results in a reactive force, so for instance when you pull on a spring, this is the active force.
+The tension in the spring is the reactive force pulling back.

 What Does Mechanical Advantage Mean?

 A simple machine can magnify a force.
 The degree to which the force is magnified is called the mechanical advantage.
 Levers are great because they increase mechanical advantage and can generate much larger forces.
-For example a hammer or crowbar can easily produce a ton of force for pulling out nails or lifting a rock.
+For example a hammer or crowbar can easily produce a ton of force for pulling out nails, lifting a rock or prising up boards.

 What are The Parts of a Lever?

 - Beam.
-The physical lever itself made of wood, metal or plastic which can pivot or move on the fulcrum
+The physical lever itself made of materials such as wood, metal or plastic, bone in humans and animals etc., which can pivot or move on the fulcrum.

 - Effort.
-The force that is exerted by a person or machine on a lever
+The force that is exerted on the lever

 - Fulcrum.
 The point at which a lever pivots or hinges